SebastianPost96/rx-boilerstate/projects/rx-boilerstate/README.md

 ### Optimizing Change Detection

 By default, Selectors will emit a change if their result changes, using the cost-efficient `===` operator.
-If your mapping function returns an object or array that was created inside the function, for example using `filter`, the Selector will emit an update even if the content of the result remains the same.
-This will trigger change detection of both Angular and derived Selectors.
+However if your mapping function returns an object or array that was created inside of the function, for example using `filter`, the Selector will emit an update even if the content of the result remains the same, triggering change detection of both Angular and derived Selectors.

 To circumvent this, you can call a Selector's `defineChange` function.
 This will return a new Selector instance with its default change detection overwritten by a custom definition.